da-2005/Tech_-Blog-Model_View_-Controller/README.md

 # MVC Tech Blog

 # IMPORTANT
-Try these login credentials to test the fucntionallity of the application:
+Try these login credentials to test the functionality of the application:
 * Email: a@2.com
 * Password: password1234